fellow-worker/nignx/README.md

 # nignx
-A nginx docker based on Alpine with brotli enabled
+A nginx docker based on Alpine with brotli enabled.